Skip to main content

 Billikens ACT Peer Mentors

-The Billikens Act circle process brings students together for a facilitated discussion around the mission and values of SLU, engagement with the campus community, and how we might better live our espoused values in the context of the unique mission and identity of SLU.
+The Billikens Act circle process brings students together for a facilitated discussion around the mission and values of SLU, engagement with the campus community, and how we might better live our espoused values in the context of SLU's unique mission and identity.

 • Contact: Bill Bowey